h8rt3rmin8r/h8rt3rmin8r/sh/cronip.txt

 # Credits: h8rt3rmin8r
 # Email: 161803398@email.tg
 # PGP Key: http://h8rt3rmin8r.com
+# Updated: 20171003-0207

 # -----------------------------------------------------------------------------------

 # DESCRIPTION OF ESSENTIAL FUNCTIONS:
 # NOTE: ALL FUNCTIONS ARE PERFORMED ONE TIME EVERY HOUR OF THE DAY

 # Fetch system's public IP address, current user, and date/time and append it to:
 # ~/.CRON/cronip.log
 # Fetch system's public IP address and date/time and append it to:
 # ~/.CRON/datip.log